If you are a Cool Girl, you are a woman who pretends to be chill even when you are hurt and uncomfortable.

 “Men always say that as the defining compliment, don’t they?
 She’s a cool girl.
 Being the Cool Girl means I am a hot, brilliant, funny woman who adores football, poker, dirty jokes, and burping, who plays video games, drinks cheap beer, loves threesomes and anal sex, and jams hot dogs and hamburgers into her mouth like she’s hosting the world’s biggest culinary gang bang while somehow maintaining a size 2, because Cool Girls are above all hot.
 Hot and understanding.
 Cool Girls never get angry; they only smile in a chagrined, loving manner and let their men do whatever they want.
 Go ahead, shit on me, I don’t mind, I’m the Cool Girl.”

-In the film version, Amazing Amy also lists off all ways in which she tried to embody the ideal for her husband, including watching Adam Sandler movies.
-(Arguably a crime in its own right.)
+The film version also lists off all ways in which Amy (the main antagonist) tried to embody the ideal for her husband, including watching Adam Sandler movies.
 But in the end, it’s not enough.

 To anyone who watched the movie or read the book, it’s obvious that Amy is not the hero of the story.
 And yet her rant spread like wildfire across the internet.